• Facebook

 I find that slivered almonds are easier to blend into pesto than whole almonds.
 I also like slivered almonds because the skin is removed.

-Traditional Italian pesto is made using a mortar and pestle.
+Traditional Italian pesto is made by hand using a mortar and pestle.
 A food processor makes the job faster and easier, especially if you're making a big batch.
 However, the texture is different; thicker and smoother than pesto made in a mortar.

 It can be hard to evenly blend pesto into pasta.
 These two tips help make it easier: